Salah ud Din Khan: Early life and education

 He was born on 8 October 1963 in Mianwali.

 He has a degree of Bachelor of Medicine and Bachelor of Surgery which he obtained in 1988 from Nishtar Medical College and has a degree of Master of Science in General Surgery where he received in 2002 from Quaid-i-Azam University.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-44 (Mianwali-II) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-44 (Mianwali-II) in the 2013 Pakistani general election.